alt3/sequelize-to-json-schemas/examples/json-schema-v7.md

 These schemas were automatically generated on 2019-08-30 using [these Sequelize models](../test/models) and the most recent version of sequelize-to-json-schemas.
-To verify that these are all valid schemas use:
+To confirm that these are indeed all valid schemas use:

 - [JSON Schema Validator](https://www.jsonschemavalidator.net/)
 - [ajv](https://github.com/epoberezkin/ajv)